lionlai1989/GPU_Programming_Specialization/README.md

 All programming exercises in the course have been significantly **modified or rewritten** by me.

+All the code can be run with `make all`.

 ### Introduction to Concurrent Programming with GPUs

 ### Introduction to Parallel Programming with CUDA